 And hey—if you’re reading this and haven’t yet installed solar, you only have a couple more years to get this sweet tax credit.
-30% off the cost of a system is nothing to scoff at people, but the tax credit won’t be that big after the end of 2019… so what are you waiting for?
+26% off the cost in 2020, or 22% in 2021.
+That’s nothing to scoff at people, but the tax credit won’t be around after that… so what are you waiting for?
 Sign up to get personalized solar quotes from our expert partner installers.

 We’ve included an example below of how to fill out the tax forms, and we’ve also included a section at the bottom of this post that answers some frequently asked questions about the process of claiming the credit.

 We’ve prepared two posts to answer all your solar tax credit questions.
 Click on a button below to go to the relevant post:

 KEEP IN MIND: We are solar guys, not tax guys.
 We do not give tax advice, and anything you read on this page is merely one example of how someone might act.
 Please consult a tax professional before filing.

 Now then, let’s get down to it.

 What you need to claim the tax credit